-18.2.9 Becoming a Licensed Sponsor
+17.2.9 Becoming a Licenced Sponsor

-- 18.2.9.1 If employers anticipate recruiting talent from overseas in the future (with the exception of Irish citizens), you will need to apply to become a licensed sponsor if you have not already done so.
-If you already had a sponsor licence at the time the new immigration system was introduced, your Tier 2/Tier 2 ICT licence would automatically have become a Skilled Worker/ Global Business Mobility Senior or Specialist worker licence.
-Your licence will continue to have the same expiry date as when initially issued. - 18.2.9.2 It should be noted that you do not need a sponsor license to recruit EEA citizens that have either "settled" or "pre-settled" status (see below), or non-EU citizens with indefinite leave to remain in the UK, or anyone who has unrestricted permission to work in the UK.
+- 17.2.9.1 If employers anticipate recruiting talent from overseas in the future (with the exception of Irish citizens), you will need to apply to become a licensed sponsor - if you have not already done so.
+If you already had a sponsor licence at the time the new immigration system was introduced, your Tier 2/Tier 2 ICT licence would automatically have become a Skilled Worker/Global Business Mobility Senior or Specialist worker licence. - 17.2.9.2 It should be noted that you do not need a sponsor license to recruit EEA citizens that have either "settled" or "pre-settled" status (see below), or non-EU citizens with indefinite leave to remain in the UK, or anyone who has unrestricted permission to work in the UK.
 In the event you do not have a licence yet, and anticipate that you are going to need one, various points need to be considered: